yuqi-zhang/atomic-system-containers-quickstart/README.md

 By default, atomic containers list shows a truncated version of all running containers (including docker) on the system.
 If you just want to see system container images, you can `atomic containers list -a --no-trunc -f runtime=ostree` to filter for the system containers.

-## Building an Image
+## System Container Images

+### pulling

+System containers use images stored in ostree.
+If an image doesn't exist during install locally, the atomic CLI will attempt to pull said image from a registry (default docker hub).
+Most of the time it is better to have the image pulled to ostree before installation, and that can be done as follows:

+`atomic pull --storage ostree $IMAGE` will pull the image directly to ostree. $IMAGE would be something like registry/repo/image or just repo/image if it is from the docker hub.

+`atomic pull --storage ostree docker:$IMAGE` will pull the image from local docker instead.

+`atomic pull --storage ostree dockertar:$IMAGE` will pull the image from a dockertar.

+### list and info

 The images from above can be viewed with `atomic images list`.
 You'll notice that for images in use by running containers, the corresponding atomic image has a ">" next to it.
+To filter for just ostree images, you can filter with `atomic images list -f type=ostree`

+`atomic version --storage ostree $IMAGE` will give you some versioning info.

+`atomic info --storage ostree $IMAGE` will show you the labels of the image, but more importantly will display environment variables for that container image.
+Environment variables can be: runc process environment, systemd service working/runtime directories, runscript variables, etc. Most of these will have a default value as specified by a manifest.json included with the file, or will be set by the OS during installation.
+Variables with no default value and not set by OS will be displayed as a separate category, and if not specified, will cause installation to fail.
+These variables can be set with `--set` flag during installation.

+### building your own image

-The above containers can be found at https://github.com/giuseppe/atomic-oci-containers.
+The above containers can be found at https://github.com/projectatomic/atomic-system-containers.

+Basically, an image will consist of some combination of the following:
+ - `config.json.template`: mandatory runc config file, used to run the container
+ - `service.template`: mandatory systemd service file, to define how the service will be run
+ - `manifest.json`: optional(?) define default values for environment variables
+ - `tmpfiles.template`: optional, used to remove tmpfiles created on the host by the container
+ - `init.sh`: optional(?) define the starting point of the container (setup, run)
+ - `Dockerfile`: mandatory, define packages, and include the above files to /exports in the rootfs

 Once you are satisfied with the config files, you can locally build (for example, with etcd)

 `docker build -t etcd .`

-`atomic pull --storage=ostree docker:etcd  ## the docker: prefix means to pull from the local Docker`
+`atomic pull --storage=ostree docker:etcd`

-`atomic install --system --name=etcd etcd`
+`atomic install --system etcd`

 Note that you could also set up a docker hub repo and push to that (name the image DOCKER_REPO_NAME/etcd for example).
 If you don't have a local pull, skopeo will try to pull docker hub by default, and if there is no docker repo associated with the image you want, the install will fail.